Vermont: Civil War

-From the mid-1850s on, some Vermonters became activists opposing slavery, which they had previously worked to contain in the South.
+From the mid-1850s on, some Vermonters became abolitionists, which they had previously worked to contain in the South.
 Abolitionist Thaddeus Stevens was born in Vermont and later represented a district in Pennsylvania in Congress.
 He developed as a national leader and later promoted Radical Republican goals after the American Civil War.
-While the Whig Party shriveled, and the Republican Party emerged, Vermont supported Republican candidates.
+As the Whig Party declined and the Republican Party grew, Vermont supported Republican candidates.
 In 1860, it voted for Abraham Lincoln, giving him the largest margin of victory of any state.

-During the American Civil War, Vermont sent 33,288 men into United States service.
-5,224 Vermonters (more than 15 percent) were killed.
+During the American Civil War, Vermont sent 33,288 troops into United States service, of which 5,224 (more than 15 percent) died.

-The northernmost land action of the war was the St. Albans Raid—the robbery of three St. Albans banks, perpetrated in October 1864 by 21 Confederate agents.
-A posse pursued the Confederate raiders into Canada and captured several of them.
-They had to turn their captives over to Canadian officials.
+The northernmost land action of the war was the St. Albans Raid—the robbery of three St. Albans banks, perpetrated in October 1864 by Confederate agents.
+A posse pursued the Confederate raiders into Canada and captured several, before having to turn them over to Canadian officials.
 Canada reimbursed the banks, released, and later re-arrested some of the perpetrators.

-Postbellum era to present

-Demographic changes and rise of eugenics in 20th century

-As English speakers came to dominate the population in Vermont, they anglicized the names of many ethnic French residents and often discriminated against them.
-In the mid-20th century, descendants began to reclaim their French names, especially surnames.